-In a covered 2-quart stockpot, bring the stock to a boil then simmer on the lowest heat.
+In a covered 2-quart stockpot, bring the stock to a boil then reduce the heat to low and simmer.

 Add 3 cups of the simmering stock and bring to a boil, stirring continuously.
-Reduce the heat to a low simmer, cover the saucepan and cook 15 minutes undisturbed.
+Reduce the heat to a low simmer, cover and let cook undisturbed for 15 minutes.

 Stir the risotto.
 Don't worry if it is dry.
 Raise the heat to medium and add 1/2 cup of remaining simmering stick, stirring until it's all incorporated.
 Continue adding the simmering stick 1/2 cup at a time and stirring until the risotto is cooked.
 This process will take about 5-8 minutes.
 Taste the rice with each addition of stock.
 It is perfectly cooked when tender to the bite.
-Don't worry if there is additional stock left.
+Don't worry if uou haven't used up all the simmering stock.

-Turn off the heat, add the optional cream or 1/2 cup of the remaining simmering stock, the parsley and the cheese.
-Mix well and let rest for about 3 minutes.
+Turn off the heat, add the optional cream and butter if you wish, the of the parsley , the cheese and 1/2 cup of remaining simmering stock.
+Mix well and let risotto rest for 2 more minutes.

 Distribute into deep pasta bowls and bring it to the table.